The True Road to Greater National and Personal Wealth

 Yet these same countries have been retreating from socialist policies for years.
 They have cut taxes, reduced regulations and strengthened markets.

-In fact, four years ago, the prime minister of Denmark felt compelled to set the record straight.
-Speaking at Harvard’s Kennedy School of Government, Løkke Rasmussen said…
+In fact, five years ago, the prime minister of Denmark at the time felt compelled to set the record straight.
+Speaking at Harvard’s Kennedy School of Government, Lars Løkke Rasmussen said…

 I know that some people in the U.S. associate the Nordic model with some sort of socialism.
 Therefore, I would like to make one thing clear.
 Denmark is far from a socialist planned economy.
 Denmark is a market economy.